Healthy Homes Assessment Marewa

 Marewa Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required to all Marewa and New Zealand rental homes where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is a requirement in all Marewa and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords have to keep records that prove compliance with any Healthy Homes Standard that apply or will apply during the tenure of your rental home.
+• Property managers and landlords are required to keep records that prove the compliance with the Healthy Homes Standard that apply or will be in force to your rental home.

-• All boarder households (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarder houses (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must adhere to the Healthy Homes Standard regardless of the time the tenancy began.

 Unreasonable Gaps & Holes